atoy3731/adguard-sync/README.md

 ### How to Run

-AdGuard Sync is packaged as a Docker image and can be ran anywhere with access to your instances.
+AdGuard Sync is packaged as a Docker image and can be ran anywhere with access to your instances, though it is advisable to run this on the same instance that is running your Primary Adguard instance.
+This makes your primary instance the "source of truth" for local DNS, but allows your secondary instance stay in sync as a fallback.
+Once running, set your router DNS to point to both your primary and secondary.
 You can update the `docker-compose.yaml` file with your values based on the following:

 | Variable | Required | Description | Default |
 |---|---|---|---|